 Equipment maintenance shall be performed only by designated qualified maintenance personnel.
-Wear all personal protective equipment (PPE) specified by your company's HSE policy, and follow all of your company's safety guidelines.
-Do not begin a maintenance task without the proper tools or materials on hand, or the proper drawings and documentation necessary.
+Wear approved eye wear and footwear, and follow all of your company's safety guidelines Do not begin a maintenance task without the proper tools or materials on hand, or the proper drawings and documentation necessary.

 Schedule planned maintenance with operators to avoid conflicts, unnecessary downtime, and the danger of accidental equipment activation.
-Notify operations when maintenance procedures are complete and equipment functionality is restored and tested.
+Notify operations when maintenance procedures are complete and equipment functionality is restored.

-If on-site maintenance must be performed (in other words, if equipment cannot be transported to a controlled maintenance facility) isolate the location of the maintenance to prevent unaware personnel from inadvertently exposing themselves to a hazard.
+Isolate the location of the maintenance under way to prevent unaware personnel from inadvertently exposing themselves to a hazard.
 Use tape, rope, or signage to clearly indicate "off-limits" area.